 From left: CO2 reading in a public train.
 CO2 reading in a shopping mall.

-I decided to take the Aranet4 Home into a shopping mall in the second image.
-The large shopping mall appeared to be very well ventilated as readings never exceeded 800ppm.
-Again, a great result showing that a well-ventilated shopping mall can manage carbon dioxide levels!
+In the second image, I decided to take the Aranet4 Home into a shopping mall.
+The large shopping mall appeared well-ventilated, as readings never exceeded 800 ppm.
+Again, this excellent result shows that a well-ventilated shopping mall can manage carbon dioxide levels!

-Overall, I had a lot of fun taking the Aranet4 Home into various settings.
+Overall, I had much fun taking the Aranet4 Home into various settings.
 More than that, I’ve learnt a lot.
-Having a carbon dioxide monitor has allowed me to take a glimpse into a world I wouldn’t have otherwise known about.
+Having a carbon dioxide monitor has allowed me to glimpse a world I wouldn’t have otherwise known about.
 Or, at the very least, wouldn’t have been able to monitor.

 App

-I used the Aranet iOS app on an iPhone 12.
+I used the Aranet iOS app on an iPhone 12 and iPhone 14 Pro.
 Experiences may differ on other operating systems/smartphones.

 From my experience using air quality monitors, one of the most lacking areas is typically the app.
-Although some air quality monitors have decent apps, they all lack in some way, making them frustrating to use.
-Of all the apps I’ve tried, the best apps were from uHoo and Atmotube.
-However, both apps were far from perfect – uHoo’s app was slow, and Atmotube’s didn’t do the best job visualising data.
+Although some air quality monitors have decent apps, they all lack in some way, making them frustrating.
+Of all the apps I’ve tried, the best apps were from INKBIRD and Atmotube.
+However, even the Atmotube app is imperfect and could be vastly improved.

-I believe Aranet has created the first app in this field I would consider excellent.
-The app is fast, responsive, has never crashed on me, and provides data in a clear and easily readable form.
+Aranet has created the first app in this field I would consider excellent (although the INKBIRD app has come out since, and I also consider it excellent).
+The app is fast and responsive, has never crashed on me, and provides data in a clear and easily readable form.
 Although some people may consider the app lacking or too simple, I think it’s perfect for the device.

 By default, Aranet4 Home will update itself once every five minutes.
 This is adjustable, and the user can specify if they want readings every one, two, five or 10 minutes.
 Again, it’s worth noting that an increase in measurement frequency will decrease battery life.

-Analysing data on the app is exceptionally easy.
+Analysing data on the app is straightforward.
 Scrolling through the graphs is very fast, and I never noticed any hiccups.
 You can view data for the day, yesterday, seven days, or a custom date (as selected on the calendar).
-However, data will only be stored for two weeks, so keep this limitation in mind.
+However, data will only be stored for 30 days, so keep this limitation in mind.

-In the app settings, users can adjust measurement intervals, buzzer sounds, Bluetooth range, CO2 indication mode (what colours indicate what concentration), and CO2 calibration.
+Users can adjust measurement intervals, buzzer sounds, Bluetooth range, CO2 indication mode (what colours indicate what concentration), and CO2 calibration in the app settings.
 Users can also toggle between temperature units, pressure units, and date formats to keep the device easily usable for everyone.

 Overall, the app is fantastic.
 It’s not overly complex but still provides essential data in an easy-to-use format.
 I haven’t encountered a single crash or hiccup with the app, and it’s worked flawlessly thus far.
 It even allows users to export data (via the share menu) to be analysed on other programs and devices.